EidAbokor1/DevOps-learning-linux-module/README.md

 - Identifying and utilizing setuid binaries for privilege escalation
 - Combining all these skills to solve progressively complex challenges

+## SAD Server Challenges

+I’ve worked through some of the SAD Server scenarios, a Linux-based security challenge that involves investigating a compromised system and restoring its integrity.
+So far, I’ve completed the first three challenges:

+1. **"Saint John"** – Investigated what process was writing to a suspicious log file (Fix – No Registration) ✅
+2. **"Saskatoon"** – Analyzed and counted IP addresses from logs to find malicious actors (Do) ✅
+3. **"The Command Line Murders"** – Solved a mystery using only the command line (Do – No Registration) ✅

+These challenges have further sharpened my skills in log analysis, forensic investigation, and bash scripting, simulating real-world DevOps and security troubleshooting scenarios.

 ---